-Whereas all other elements of the price under a fixed price contract are set, provisional sums are adjusted to reflect the final cost of performing the provisional sum work, once its final cost is known.
+Whereas all other elements of the price in a fixed price contract are set, provisional sums are adjusted to reflect the final cost of performing the provisional sum work, once their final cost is known.

-In other words, where a contract price includes a provisional sum, the final amount payable by the principal will be adjusted to reflect the actual cost of the provisional sum work.
+In other words, where a lump sum contract price includes a provisional sum, the final amount payable by the principal will be adjusted to reflect the actual cost of the provisional sum work.

 Provisional sums are used where the principal wishes to enter into a contract to enable the project to commence, even though the design for parts of the project is not yet finalised.
 (Early Contractor Involvement or 'ECI' is another form of contracting that allows principals to commence without a fully completed design.
 You can read more about ECI contracts here.)

 Prime costs are very similar to provisional sums, and often work in much the same way.

 A prime cost item is an allowance made for a specific supply item, where the final choice of the item has not been made at the time of entering the contract.

 What’s the difference between a provisional sum and a prime cost?